DonatJR/ita_ws20/milestone/milestone.md

 ### Utilized libraries
 TODO: Provide a list of all required libraries to successfully run your system.
 Ideally, this comes in the __form of a separate requirements.txt file__.

+TODO: Should we list this here or does the requirements file speak for itself?

 ### Contributions
 We had some issues with non-matching email addresses in commits.
 This results in some team members not showing up as project contributors (or with reduced contributions), as their GitHub profile cannot be linked to the git user used to make the commits.
 The commit history nevertheless reflects all contributions correctly, just without a direct link to the respective GitHub profile.